juxor/afaq/markdown/secI2.md

 likely to suggest to free men [and women]."_ [Charlotte M. Wilson, **Anarchist Essays**, p.
-23] So we have little doubt that working people will quickly transform their work, workplaces and society into one suitable for human beings, rejecting the legacy of capitalism and create a society we simply cannot predict.
+23] So we have little doubt that working people will quickly transform their work, workplaces and society into one suitable for human beings, rejecting the legacy of capitalism and creating a society we simply cannot predict.
 The occupying of workplaces is, we stress, simply the first stage of the process of transforming them and the rest of society.
 These words of the strikers just before the 1919 Seattle General Strike expresses this